Siege of Yorktown: Articles of capitulation

-Under Article IX, the original terms were that traders were to preserve their property, and to be allowed three months to dispose of or remove them; and those traders were re not to be considered as prisoners of war.
+Under Article IX, the original terms were that traders were to preserve their property, and to be allowed three months to dispose of or remove them; and those traders were not to be considered as prisoners of war.
 This was modified so that the traders would be allowed to dispose of their effects, but the allied army having the right of preemption.
 The traders were to be considered as prisoners of war upon parole.

 Under Article X, as written by the negotiators, natives or inhabitants of different parts of “this country”, at present in York or Gloucester, were not to be punished on account of having joined the British army.
 Washington refused to agree to this.
 The response was “This article cannot be assented to, being altogether of civil resort.”
 The outcry against the Tenth Article was vociferous and immediate, as proclaimed their sense of betrayal."
 On the other hand, Washington had allowed at least a partial loophole in Article VIII by allowing the Bonetta to sail without examination.

 Under Article XI, proper hospitals were to be furnished for the sick and wounded British and allied soldiers.
 They were to be attended by their own surgeons on parole; and they were to be furnished with medicines and stores from the American hospitals.
 The following modifications were required.
 The hospital stores now at York and Gloucester were to be delivered for the use of the British sick and wounded.
 Passports were to be granted for procuring further supplies from New York, as occasion may require.
 Proper hospitals would be furnished for the reception of the sick and wounded of the two garrisons.

 Under Article XII, wagons were to be furnished to carry the baggage of the officers attending the soldiers, and to surgeons when travelling on account of the sick, attending the hospitals at public expense.
 This was modified by the addition: “They are to be furnished if possible.”

 Under Article XIII, the shipping and boats in the two harbors (Yorktown and Gloucester), with all their stores, guns, tackling, and apparel, were to be delivered in their present state to an officer of the French navy appointed to take possession of them.
-The article gave permission for the unloading of private property, part of which had been on board for security during the siege, before the ships were transfered.
+The article gave permission for the unloading of private property, part of which had been on board for security during the siege, before the ships were transferred.

 Under Article XIV, no article of capitulation was to be infringed on pretense of reprisals.
 If there were any doubtful expressions in the articles, they were to be interpreted according to the common meaning and acceptance of the words.